zosimovaa/10-steps-to-become-a-data-scientist/README.md

 #  Introduction

 If you Read and Follow **Job Ads** to hire a machine learning expert or a data scientist, you find that some skills you should have to get the job.
-In this Repository, I want to review **10 skills** that are essentials to get the job
+In this Repository, I want to review **10 skills** that are essentials to get the job.

 In fact, this Repository is a reference for **10 other Notebooks**, which you can learn with them,  all of the skills that you need.
 # 1-Python